Reorder Data in Log Files

 Analysis

-This solution relies on Python’s tuple sorting feature.
+The Python solution relies on a tuple sorting feature.
 While sorting the tuple, the first element, the second element if the first is the same will be used to compare.
 The custom comparator returns (1,) for digit logs so that digit logs come later.
 For letter logs, it returns (0, string except id, id) to comply with the condition.
 With this custom comparator, just soring the log gives us the answer.

 Solution